d3tu/Xbox-Live-API/README.md

 # How to get API token and App token

-go to https://xbl.io/ and log in to some account on Xbox, then press menu, profile and go down a little, and api key will appear, and press create, then go up a little and go to apps then click new app, put anything, in Chave Publica put anything, like: 1772683
+go to https://xbl.io/ and log in to some account on Xbox, then press menu, profile and go down a little, and api key will appear, and press create, then go up a little and go to apps then click new app, put anything, in Public Key put anything, like: 1772683

 # How it works?